Methylmercury: Environmental sources

 Structure of the complex of methylmercury and cysteine.
 Color code: dark blue = Hg, yellow = S.

 Methylmercury is formed from inorganic mercury by the action of microbes that live in aquatic systems including lakes, rivers, wetlands, sediments, soils and the open ocean.
 This methylmercury production has been primarily attributed to anaerobic bacteria in the sediment.
 Capable bacteria that can methylate mercury are mostly the sulfate-reducing bacteria (SRB), iron-reducing bacteria (FeRB) and methanogens.
 Significant concentrations of methylmercury in ocean water columns are strongly associated with nutrients and organic matter remineralization, which indicate that remineralization may contribute to methylmercury production.
-Direct measurements of methylmercury production using stable mercury isotopes have also been observed in marine waters, but the microbes involved are still unknown.
-Increased methylmercury concentrations in water and fish have been detected after flooding of soils associated with reservoir creation (e.g. for hydroelectric power generation) and in thermokarst wetlands that form after permafrost thaw.
-The increased methylmercury concentration is due to its ability to bio-accumulate and biο-magnify in aquatic food webs.
+Direct measurements of methylmercury production using stable mercury isotopes have also been observed in marine waters with increased ice melt being associated with higher levels, but the microbes involved are still unknown., Increased methylmercury concentrations in water and fish have been detected after flooding of soils associated with reservoir creation (e.g. for hydroelectric power generation) and in thermokarst wetlands that form after permafrost thaw.

 There are various sources of inorganic mercury that may indirectly contribute to the production of methylmercury from microbes in the environment.
 Natural sources of mercury released to the atmosphere include volcanoes, forest fires, volatilization from the ocean and weathering of mercury-bearing rocks.
 Anthropogenic sources of mercury include the burning of wastes containing inorganic mercury and from the burning of fossil fuels, particularly coal.
 Although inorganic mercury is only a trace constituent of such fuels, their large scale combustion in utility and commercial/industrial boilers in the United States alone results in release of some 80.2 tons (73 metric tons) of elemental mercury to the atmosphere each year, out of total anthropogenic mercury emissions in the United States of 158 tons (144 metric tons)/year.